-In addition to the quantifiable benefits as proposed, the ordinance also identifies areas of the City where planned unit developments would be allowed.
+In addition to the quantifiable benefits as proposed, the ordinance also identifies areas of the City where PUDs would be allowed.
 Essentially, PUDs would be permitted in all zone districts except Greenbelt (GB), Open Space (OS), Residential/Sensitive Resource (RSR) due to the extreme sensitivity of the areas to environmental disturbance, and Historic Commercial (HC).
-The proposal amends the current code language about the effect of planned unit development approval on existing zone district regulations and establishing a minimum size for a planned unit of one acre.
+The proposal amends the current code language about the effect of PUD approval on existing zone district regulations and establishing a minimum size for a PUD of one acre.